Welcome to today's edition of the Rush 24-7 podcast.

 I'm going to make this understandable.

-Reagan decided to starve the welfare state by creating deficits in spending, therefore making it impossible for the Democrats to continue spending.
+Remember, Reagan, it is said of Reagan, I think it is true to a certain extent, Reagan decided to starve the welfare state by creating deficits and spending, therefore making it impossible for the Democrats to continue spending.

-But the same Reagan effort was to starve the Democrats of their primary weapon.
+But the Reagan effort was to starve the Democrats of their primary weapon.

-Obama is attempting to starve the private sector of its primary weapon, which is job creation, which is which is wealth growth.
+Obama is attempting to starve the private sector of its primary weapon, which is job creation, which is wealth growth, creation of wealth, by transferring or taking so much of the private sector, putting it into the government sector.

 This Verizon guy, Ivan Seidenberg, by reaching into virtually every sector of economic life, government is injecting uncertainty into the marketplace.

-Although there are some things that are certain, and that is crippling tax increases, are going to hit beginning January first.
+Although there are some things that are certain, and that is crippling tax increases are going to hit beginning January 1st.

-The whole tax situation is very much in flux, very uncertain, makes it hard to plan.
+The whole tax situation very much in flux, very uncertain, makes it hard to plan.

 It's clear that firms are not yet hiring.

-A lot of them are sitting on big bundles of cash, citing the examples of Google and Apple, both hoarding about 30 billion dollars in cash instead of investing it or using it to expand.
+A lot of them are sitting on big bundles of cash, citing the examples of Google and Apple, both hoarding about $30 billion in cash instead of investing it or using it to expand.

-Seidenberg of Verizon said he was troubled by Obama's agenda, so much so that he had reached a point where he uh the negative effects of these policies are simply too significant to ignore.
+Seidenberg of Verizon said he was troubled by Obama's agenda, so much so that he had reached a point where the negative effects of these policies are simply too significant to ignore.

 Now, Seidenberg was a huge contributor to Obama, just as Jeff Immelt of General Electric was.

-Seidenberg says he's troubled by Obama's agenda, so much so that he had reached a point where the negative effects of these policies are simply too significant to ignore.
+Seidenberg said he's troubled by Obama's agenda, so much so that he had reached a point where the negative effects of these policies are simply too significant to ignore.

 Can I translate that for you?